 Parents and carers are to enter the staff carpark and queue along the clearly marked lane for car pick up and drop off.
-Pick up time is a particularly busy period of the day and parents/carers are asked not to arrive prior to 3pm, as queuing can take place on Medowie Road.
+Pick up time is a particularly busy period of the day and parents/carers are asked not to arrive prior to 3pm to avoid congestion.